apache/incubator-livy-website/site/index.md

 Apache Livy is a service that enables easy interaction with a Spark cluster over a REST interface.
-It enables easy submission of Spark jobs or snippets of Spark code, synchronous or asynchronous result retrieval, as well as Spark Context management, all via a simple REST interface or a RPC client library.
-Apache Livy also simplifies the interaction between Spark from application servers, thus enabling the use of Spark for interactive web/mobile applications.
+It enables easy submission of Spark jobs or snippets of Spark code, synchronous or asynchronous result retrieval, as well as Spark Context management, all via a simple REST interface or an RPC client library.
+Apache Livy also simplifies the interaction between Spark and application servers, thus enabling the use of Spark for interactive web/mobile applications.
 Additional features include:

 * Have long running Spark Contexts that can be used for multiple Spark jobs, by multiple clients